calvin-puram/nodejs-typescript-starter-template/README.md

 ### Project Architecture

-I have chosen to use a Model View Controller Architecture that organises the codebase models, view and controllers.
+I have chosen to use a Model View Controller Architecture that organises the codebase into models, views and controllers.

 ### Utilities Developed